-- Two HTTP listeners named http-listener-1 and http-listener-2, associated with the virtual server named server.
-The listener named http-listener-1 does not have security enabled; http-listener-2 has security enabled. - An HTTP listener named admin-listener, associated with the virtual server named asadmin.
-This listener hasdoes not have security enabled.
+- Two HTTP listeners named http-listener-1 and http-listener-2, associated with the virtual server named server. - An HTTP listener named admin-listener, associated with the virtual server named asadmin.

 All these listeners use the IP address 0.0.0.0 and the port numbers specified as the HTTP server port numbers during installation of the Enterprise Server.
 If the Enterprise Server uses the default port number values, http-listener-1 uses port 8080, http-listener-2 uses port 8181, and admin-listener uses port 48489.